The Connectivity of Millimeter-Wave Networks in Urban Environments Modeled Using Random Lattices: Connectivity of Single-tier Network

 \subsection{Randomly Located Typical User}

 The preceding analysis assumes a typical outdoor user at the origin for ease of notation and expression.
 Extending the results to the general case of a randomly located user is straightforward.
-To incorporate the effect due to the random offset of the typical user from the origin in a traceable manner, $r$ in the upper bound of Lemma~\ref{lem:num_site} is replaced with $r+\frac{1}{2}\sqrt{s}$, while $r$ in the lower bound of Lemma~\ref{lem:num_site} is replaced with $r-\frac{1}{2}\sqrt{2s}$.
-In other words, for the case of a randomly located user, the result in Lemma~\ref{lem:num_site} can be modified as follows:
+To incorporate the effect due to the random offset of the typical user from the origin in a tractable manner, $r$ in the upper bound of Lemma~\ref{lem:num_site} is replaced with $r+\frac{1}{2}\sqrt{s}$, while $r$ in the lower bound of Lemma~\ref{lem:num_site} is replaced with $r-\frac{1}{2}\sqrt{2s}$.
+In other words, for the case of a randomly located user, $N^{-}(r)$ and $N^{+}(r)$ in \eqref{num_site_sr1} and \eqref{num_site_sr2} can be replaced with

-Then, it is straightforward for modifying other analytical results accordingly, without changing the key insight.
+It is straightforward to modify other analytical results accordingly, without changing the key insight.
+For example, the result in Theorem \ref{thm:CP1} can be modified using $N^{+}(r)$ in \eqref{num_sit_random}.